-But the leaks reveal that despite assurances he’d become a fully-fledged UK taxpayer, he remained a resident of Belize and received £150 million from his Bermuda-based offshore company between 2000 and 2010.
+But the leaks reveal that despite assurances he’d become a fully-fledged UK taxpayer, he remained a resident of Belize, which can be a tax haven if you open an anonymous company in Belize.
+He also received £150 million from his Bermuda-based offshore company between 2000 and 2010.

 When Panorama journalist Richard Bilton confronted him about the findings at the Tory Party Conference he refused to comment and eventually hid in a toilet.

 Taxpayers watching the show will no doubt question why a man who contributes so little to the national coffers should wield so much power in the ruling party.

 Irish rocker Bono has railed against austerity in western countries as well as the enduring global poverty that crushes developing nations.